 Where Tea Originated: A Brief History Of Tea In China, Japan and the West

 The earliest appearance of tea in history comes from the Chinese anecdote of Shen Nong (Shennong, the founder of agriculture and Chinese medicine), who ate wildflowers and tea leaves.
-This legend suggests that tea was discovered around 2700 B.C., during the Shen Nong period.
+This legend suggests that people discovered tea around 2700 B.C., during the Shen Nong period.

 The History of Tea in China

-According to the book “Koga” from the Three Kingdoms period (3rd century), tea was made by pounding tea leaves into a rice cake shape.
+"Koga" from the Three Kingdoms period (3rd century) describes making tea by pounding leaves into rice cake shapes.
 Then, pour hot water over it, mixing it with mandarin orange peels, green onions, and ginger, and then mix it with other ingredients to make a kind of soup.
-At this time, tea was treated the same as liquor in the imperial court.
-Later, it was gradually used as a social drink, such as for entertaining guests.
+At this time, the imperial court treated tea the same as liquor.
+Later, people gradually began to use it as a social drink, such as for entertaining guests.

-The Tea Sutra, known as the world’s oldest book on tea, was written by Rikuu in the Tang Dynasty.
+Rikuu wrote the Tea Sutra, known as the world's oldest book on tea, during the Tang Dynasty.
 The Chakyo or Tea Sutra, consists of three volumes and ten chapters, covering the origin and history of tea, its manufacturing tools, tea utensils, how to brew tea and drink tea, where it comes from, and etiquette.
-It describes in detail how to make and drink teacake, which is made from steaming plucked tea leaves, pounding them into a mold, drying them in the sun, roasting them to dry, and then storing them for drinking.
+In the Three Kingdoms period, "Koga" describes making tea by pounding leaves into rice cake shapes.

 Tang Dynasty

 During the Tang Dynasty (618-907), the custom of drinking tea spread throughout the country.
-At that time, tea was mostly made from steamed tea leaves that had been pounded and dried to make a sticky tea.
-Although tea leaves were already being grown across the country, solid tea was more convenient to transport.
+People mostly made tea from steamed tea leaves that had been pounded and dried to make a sticky tea.
+Although people already grew tea leaves across the country, solid tea became more convenient to transport.

 Song Dynasty

-In the Song dynasty, tea became the drink of choice for wealthy citizens, such as the aristocrats, government officials, and literati, who would recite poetry, calligraphy, paint, and discuss philosophy while drinking tea.
-Tea was sometimes judged to be good or bad, and the quality of the tea was judged against the quality of the tea utensils.
+Tea quality was assessed against the quality of utensils, with judgments made on the tea's goodness.
 The way of drinking tea was to mix the powdered tea leaves with hot water in a bowl, just like Tencha and Matcha powdered green tea in Japan.
-At this time, bamboo “chasen”, similar to the Japanese tea ceremony, was used.
-As the process of making mochi-cha became more complicated, the name was changed to “hencha” or “dancha”.
+At this time, people used bamboo "chasen", similar to the Japanese tea ceremony.
+As the process of making mochi-cha became more complicated, they changed name to "hencha" or "dancha".

 Ming Dynasty

-During this period, green teas such as West Lake Longjing Tea in Zhejiang Province and Huangshan Mao Feng in Anhui Province became well known.
-By the end of the Ming dynasty, Wuyi tea from Fujian province was highly prized by the upper classes.
+During this time, West Lake Longjing Tea and Huangshan Mao Feng green teas gained prominence.
+By the end of the Ming dynasty, the upper classes highly prized Wuyi tea from Fujian province.
 In fact, merchants were willing to pay large sums of money for this rare and high-quality tea.

 Qing Dynasty

-After the founding of the People’s Republic of China in 1951, the cultivation of Chinese tea continued to grow steadily, but Mao’s Cultural Revolution (1966-1976) suppressed tea as a symbol of luxury and restricted its cultivation.
-Instead, the art of tea and tea cultivation became more developed in Taiwan and Hong Kong, where Taiwanese tea is now world-renowned.
+After the founding of the People's Republic of China in 1951, the cultivation of Chinese tea continued to grow steadily, but Mao's Cultural Revolution (1966-1976) suppressed tea as a symbol of luxury and restricted its cultivation.
+Taiwan and Hong Kong excelled in tea cultivation and tea art, elevating Taiwanese tea to global recognition.

 The History of Tea in Japan